inveniosoftware-contrib/workflow/docs/index.rst

     def PARALLEL_SPLIT(*args):
         """
         Tasks A,B,C,D... are all started in parallel
-        @attention: tasks A,B,C,D... are not addressable, you can't you can't use jumping to them (they are invisible to the workflow engine).
+        @attention: tasks A,B,C,D... are not addressable,
+            you can't use jumping to them (they are invisible to the workflow engine).
 Though you can jump inside the branches